Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

 ## Configuring OpenID Connect in Azure

-1. Continue to use Bash in the same Cloud Shell to create an Microsoft Entra ID application using these commands.
+1. Continue to use Bash in the same Cloud Shell to create a Microsoft Entra ID application using these commands.
 This is used to deploy the IaC to your Azure Subscription.
 Make a note of the appId value that is shown by the last step, you will use this value in later steps.

    ```bash
    uniqueAppName=$(head /dev/urandom | tr -dc A-Za-z0-9 | head -c10 ; echo '')